Mitochondrial Dysfunction and Aging

 How do I know if my mitochondria are functioning poorly?

-Dr. Kamen uses organic acids testing, CoQ10 levels, and physical performance assessment to evaluate mitochondrial function.
-Symptoms like fatigue, exercise intolerance, and cognitive fog may suggest mitochondrial involvement.
+Dr. Kamen combines organic acids testing, CoQ10 levels, a lactate-to-pyruvate ratio, and physical performance measures like VO2 max to evaluate mitochondrial function.
+Symptoms such as persistent fatigue, exercise intolerance, and cognitive fog can suggest mitochondrial involvement, but testing is needed to confirm where the energy bottleneck actually lies.

 What is NAD+ IV therapy?